-Now, let's take a look at three tips to help a first-time home seller remain calm, cool and collected after he or she lists a residence.
+Now, let's take a look at three tips to help you get ready for potential home selling dilemmas.

 3. Collaborate with a Real Estate Agent